ArnoCan/ssh-utils/README.md

 * RELEASE: >         - Production: Stable and compatible continued development.

-**Current Release: 00.01.002 - Alpha:**
+**Current Release: 00.01.006 - Alpha:**

+* Did some transformation for public quality.

 * Documentation enhancements.

-* Some usability enhancements for third parties.
+* Introduction of LABELS and NAMES as aliasses.

+* Added the helpers: ssh-pk-asn1.sh and ssh-pk-type.sh

 Current test status: